Video Contest 2021

 Your video entry might take almost any form.
 A public service announcement?
 An animated cartoon?
 A video incorporating your own original music?
-An audio interview with a family member or even a professional geoscientist?
+An audio interview with a family member, a professional geoscientist, or even a member of the general public?
 Some other format?
 You decide.
-Show how people of various backgrounds around the world make the most of Earth materials!
+Show how people of various backgrounds around the world manage, conserve, and use water!

 The contest is open to individuals or teams of interested persons of any age in any part of the world.